diva-exchange/diva/README.md

 ## Get Started - Local Installation

-To get _diva_ up and running simply achieve this:
+To get _diva_ up and running, achieve this:
 1. Install Docker and Docker Compose
 2. Pull the _diva_ repositories from codeberg
 3. Build the Docker images within your local environment
 4. Start the Docker containers

-Just read on to get that done!
+Please read on to get that done!

 Currently _diva_ requires Docker.
 Docker is just a "Container Framework" helping you to install "something else" on your existing system (like your laptop) without interfering with your existing environment.
 Docker works on Linux, MacOS and Windows.